The Essential Data to Include in a QR Code Powered by GS1: A Comprehensive Guide

 What’s the benefit of a 2D code over a linear barcode?

-GS1 Blog Programme FINAL GRAPHICS4
+GS1 Blog Program FINAL GRAPHICS4

 The main difference between 2D codes and linear or one-dimensional barcodes is that 2D codes can hold significantly more data.
 In addition, 2D codes are more robust against damage and wear than linear barcodes as they have in-built error correction capabilities.
 Finally, 2D codes are also generally smaller, and will usually be read more quickly and reliably at the till.